 Is the entire musical selection heard during the contest?

 Yes.
-Members may quietly discuss answers before writing them down on the answer sheets.
+Members may quietly discuss answers before writing them down.

 Do teams compete directly with one another or ‘head to head’?

 Each team takes the test in its own area within a large room.
 Each round is conducted separately with the correct answers being read after answer sheets have been collected.
 Teams each receive their own final scores privately.
 Final scores are shared anonymously at the end of the contest.

 No. Each team is given a designated amount of time to discuss and answer each question in written form.
 The final round of the Championship Competition uses buzzers, but only the top two teams in the event participate in this round.

 How do students progress to the Championship Contest?

 The two teams with the highest scores in each region of 10 Regional Contests advance to the Championship Contest.
 However, only one team from each school is allowed to advance to the Championship Contest.
 In the unlikely event that the two highest scores are from the same school, the next highest-scoring team from another school will progress to the Championship Contest.
 Other teams scoring in the top 10 percent contest-wide may be invited to the Championship Contest.
 However, only one team per school or organization will be eligible to advance to the Championship Contest.

 Could you give me more details about the regional contest?